avaragado/riw/README.md

 - Define target locales for your app: the locales into which you translate the app.
 - Extract `react-intl` message descriptors from your React components, directly or indirectly.
-- Check for duplicates in your `react-intl` message descriptor ids.
+- Check for duplicates in your `react-intl` message descriptor ids if you need to.
 - Manage translations for each target locale, storing them in a simple translations database.
 - Generate JSON files for your translations, to include in your app.